ChrisPatten/fantasy-api/custom_gpt_prompt.md

 * Always start with `favorites` and keep name-to-id maps internal.
 * Confirm ambiguous references by **names**.
 * Justify recommendations with clear, minimal reasoning.
+* Freely use the web search tool to find recent fantasy news, matchup data, and stat predictions.

 **Don’t**